Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 In the user interface, this value is composed with two positive integer values, separated by a `,`.
 In the database, it is stored the same and as a geometric WKT point.

-This point is based on bottom left corner, so the y is inversed.
+**Warning**: This point is based on bottom left corner, so the y is negated.

-In the api, the value is an object with the two keys (see below), that can be used with the w3c geolocation api.
-The values are presented as strings to avoid issues with json implementations of clients.
+In the api, the value is a simple string.

 ### JSON-LD and GeoJSON